-We return this June for our sixteenth season with three new plays and a graduate course in play development.
+We return this June for our seventeenth season with three new plays and a graduate course in play development.
+The upcoming season will be announced in January 2014.
 Public readings are performed each weekend with a discussion following each Sunday matinee.
 Our work honors the history of the Provincetown Playhouse where the early plays of Eugene O’Neill, Susan Glaspell, and Edna St. Vincent Millay were first presented.
 However, this series changes focus by devoting its efforts to development of new works for children, youth and family audiences.

-Auditions for New Plays for Young Audiences will be held April 17th (EDUC 879) and April 19th (EDUC 779) with callbacks on April 20th (EDUC 303).
-All auditions will be held in the Education Building at 35 W. 4th Street, New York, NY.
-You will need a photo ID to get into the building.
+Auditions for New Plays for Young Audiences will be held in April with the exact dates announced in early March.
 For the audition, please prepare a one minute monologue and bring a headshot or similar picture.
 You will need to know your schedule in June (we rehearse 6-10pm Sunday through Friday, readings are on Saturday afternoon and evening, and on Sunday in the afternoon) and any potential conflicts during that time.
-Sign up is done online.
+Sign up will be done online beginning in March.

 Call for scripts